masquey/RevokeChinaCerts/Mac/README.md

 This will merge new trust settings into existing settings.

-If you'd like to ignore all existing settings, simply run:
+If you'd like to overwrite all existing settings, simply run:

 ``` sh
 sudo security trust-settings-import -d TrustSettings.plist
 ```

 ### Test Trust Setting